karlicoss/grasp/README.md

 # Permissions used
 * `notifications` for showing error notification
 * `activeTab` for requesting url, title and selected text
-* `http://*/capture` for talking with backend.
-This is a bit too broad, but don't think there is a stricter way of doing that?
-Let me know if there is.
+* `http://localhost/capture` for talking with backend

 * `content_security_policy` needed for webpack.